 How to save video from your Nest Cam

 The first thing you need to know is that you're probably going to need a Nest Aware subscription.
-The good news there is that Nest Aware has recently been simplified and the new plans for 2020 are cheaper than ever.
+The good news there is that Nest Aware has recently been simplified and the new plans are cheaper than ever.

 Nest Aware not only gets you video history, but it gives you continuous video recording, activity zones, intelligent alerts and the ability to create clips, which is important.